ahmedshady68/WeatherApp/README.md

  So we have 3 layers:

--Domain layer: Would execute business logic which is independent of any layer and is just a pure kotlin package with no android specific dependency.
+●	Domain layer: Would execute business logic which is independent of any layer and is just a pure kotlin package with no android specific dependency.

--Data layer: Would dispense the required data for the application to the domain layer by implementing interface exposed by the domain
+●	Data layer: Would dispense the required data for the application to the domain layer by implementing interface exposed by the domain

--App layer:
+●	App layer:
 Would include both domain and data layer and is android specific which executes the UI logic.

 <img src="https://user-images.githubusercontent.com/8076006/232272370-c7f80389-d612-4bbb-a077-5cc2550e962e.jpg" width= "900">